WRF Physics¶

 Note

-High-resolution data set for soil and land-use types
+High-resolution soil and land-use types

 Climatological albedo for snow-free areas